Snakemake executor plugin: slurm

 Running Jobs locally

 In Snakemake workflows executed within cluster environments, certain tasks – such as brief data downloads or plotting – are better suited for local execution on the head node rather than being submitted as cluster jobs.
 To designate specific rules for local execution, Snakemake offers the localrules directive.
+For more details, refer to the Snakemake documentation on local rules.
 This directive allows you to specify a comma-separated list of rules that should run locally:

 localrules: <rule_a>, <rule_b>